-Her office is located in Sycamore Hall 336.
-Her e-mail address is email@example.com.
+Andy’s Office is located in Sycamore Hall 336.
+His e-mail address is email@example.com.

 Krystie Herndon, M.L.S, M.S., 2009 College Advisor of the Year, is the Undergraduate Academic advisor who also works with current, returning, and prospective students interested in the Criminal Justice Program and who are seeking a major, certificate, minor, or another degree.
 Krystie also advises in two other departments in the College.
 She earned her master’s of library science from IU in 2006, her master’s of science in higher education in 2012, and is currently working on a doctorate in higher education administration.
 Krystie has over 25 years of experience at IU, including admissions and academic records.

 Her office is located in Sycamore Hall 301.
 Her e-mail address is firstname.lastname@example.org.

 The Undergraduate advisors can advise current Criminal Justice students here at IU Bloomington on degree requirements, or the CJUS certificate or minor requirements, internship opportunities, and other volunteer, academic, and wellness opportunities within the department, on campus and in town, as well as graduate school and career planning.
 They may also have information about research and employment opportunities that are available in Indiana and across the country.

 If you are a student in the College of Arts and Sciences, please schedule an appointment to do the following: